shaiyon/SubredditBot/README.md

 ## Abstract

 This project is a reddit bot that generates coherent, humorous responses to a user prompt when invoked.
-For text generation, it employs the state of the art [GPT-2](https://openai.com/blog/better-language-models/) language model, fine-tuned with reddit comment data from a set of subreddits.
-I wrote a script to clean and encode reddit comment data for modeling, and am currently adjusting model hyperparameters for optimum generation.
-Additionally, I am developing a bot that will reply to any comment on reddit containing the bot's name, using the text in the comment as the prompt for generation.
-All of the code is extremely modular, and replicating my results very easy!
+For text generation, it employs the state of the art [GPT-2](https://openai.com/blog/better-language-models/) language model, fine-tuned with reddit comment data from a set of subreddits to mimic the cadence of redditors.
+I wrote a script to clean and encode reddit comment data for modeling, and adjusted the model's hyperparameters for optimum generation.
+Additionally, I developed a bot that replies to any comment on reddit containing its name, using the text in the comment as the prompt for generation.
+All of the code is modular, and replicating my results is very easy!

 ## Motivation

 I remember first being captivated by GPT-2 while watching [Computerphile's YouTube video on a sample it generated](https://www.youtube.com/watch?v=89A4jGvaaKk).
 How can nothing but statistical relationships between words generate such robust and coherent text?
 I was extremely excited when I found out the code was released to the public, and wanted to try using it myself.
 I hypothesized that reddit comments would be the perfect data source to fine-tune the model, as there is a never-ending sea of comments available with interesting content.
-Thus, SubredditBot was born.
+Furthermore, projects like [AI Dungeon 2](https://towardsdatascience.com/the-creator-of-ai-dungeon-2-shares-gpt-2-finetuning-advice-e5800df407c9) have proven the model's viability in providing the user interacting with it a lot of entertainment.
+With all the pieces in place, SubredditBot was born.

 ## Methodology - the data